"Cold, Calculated, and Condescending": How AI Identifies and Explains Ableism Compared to Disabled People: Abstract

 \section{Abstract}

 People with disabilities (PwD) regularly encounter ableist hate and microaggressions online.
-While online platforms use machine learning models to moderate online harm, there is little research investigating how these models interact with ableism.
-In this paper, we curated a dataset of 100 social media comments targeted towards PwD, and recruited 160 participants to rate and explain how toxic and ableist these comments were.
-We then prompted state-of-the art toxicity classifiers (TCs) and large language models (LLMs) to rate and explain the harm.
-Our analysis revealed that TCs and LLMs rated toxicity significantly lower than PwD, but LLMs rated ableism generally on par with PwD.
-However, ableism explanations by LLMs overlooked emotional harm, and lacked specificity and acknowledgement of context, important facets of PwD explanations.
-Going forward, we discuss challenges in designing disability-aware toxicity classifiers, and advocate for the shift from ableism detection to ableism interpretation and explanation.
+These spaces are generally moderated by machine learning models, but little is known about how effectively AI models identify ableist speech and how well their judgments align with PwD.
+To investigate this, we curated a first-of-its-kind dataset of 200 social media comments targeted towards PwD, and prompted state-of-the art AI models (i.e., Toxicity Classifiers, LLMs) to score toxicity and ableism for each comment, and explain their reasoning.
+Then, we recruited 190 participants to similarly rate and explain the harm, and evaluate LLM explanations.
+Our mixed-methods analysis highlighted a major disconnect: AI underestimated toxicity compared to PwD ratings, while its ableism assessments were sporadic and varied.
+Although LLMs identified some biases, its explanations were flawed—they lacked nuance, made incorrect assumptions, and appeared judgmental instead of educational.
+Going forward, we discuss challenges and opportunities in designing moderation systems for ableism, and advocate for the involvement of intersectional disabled perspectives in AI.